Chauvin guilty of murder and manslaughter in Floyd's death - WTMJ

 The centerpiece of the case was the excruciating bystander video of Floyd gasping repeatedly, “I can’t breathe” and onlookers yelling at Chauvin to stop as the officer pressed his knee on or close to Floyd’s neck for what authorities say was 9 1/2 minutes.
 Floyd slowly went silent and limp.

-Prosecutors played the footage at the earliest opportunity, during opening statements, with Jerry Blackwell telling the jury: “Believe your eyes.”
-And it was shown over and over, analyzed one frame at a time by witnesses on both sides.
+Prosecutors played the footage at the earliest opportunity, during opening statements, and told the jury: “Believe your eyes.”
+And from there it was shown over and over, analyzed one frame at a time by witnesses on both sides.

 In the wake of Floyd’s death, demonstrations and scattered violence broke out in Minneapolis, around the country and beyond.
 The furor also led to the removal of Confederate statues and other offensive symbols such as Aunt Jemima.